Aureliosdev/ToDoList/README.md

 # ToDoList
-Add note and save it in Realm
+Add note and save it in Realm/Core Data